Introduction

 Platelet Depletion

-Washed platelets were prepared as described (Cazenave et al., 2004).
+Washed platelets (WP) were prepared as described (Cazenave et al., 2004).
 Briefly, human blood samples were taken from the median cubital vein and collected in sodium citrate followed by centrifugation for 20 mins at 120x g to separate the red blood cells from the plasma.
 Plasma was collected and centrifuged at 1400x g to pellet platelets.
 Plasma was removed without disrupting the platelet pellet.
 PGI2 and sodium citrate were carefully added, followed by resuspension in Tyrode’s buffer.
 Platelet number was quantified using a Vet Analyzer and adjusted to a concentration of 1,000,000 platelets/uL.
+WP were used fresh, meanwhile for the platelet lysate (PL) preparation, the suspension underwent two freeze-thaw overnight cycles.
+Platelet fragments were then eliminated by centrifugation at 4000x g for 15 minutes and the supernatant was collected and stored at - 20°C.

 Primary OPC cultures

 Rat OPCs were isolated as described by (Neumann et al., 2019).
 Cells were then seeded onto glass plates pre-coated with Poly-D-Lysine (PDL) in 24-well plates, with a seeding density of 7,000 cells for differentiation assays and 10,000 cells for proliferation assays.
 For differentiation conditions, T3 was added to the culture media.
 All experimental conditions were replicated using two independent technical replicates.
-OPCs were subjected to various concentrations of platelets, 1%, 5%, and 10% of the final volume.
+OPCs were either subjected to various concentrations of washed platelets (1%, 5%, and 10%) or to 1% of platelet lysate of the final volume.

 Histology and Immunofluorescence